SushiLab/IMB_Amplicon_Pipeline/README.md

 After setting the primer pair, we can run `estimate_parameters.py`.
 The script will take 5000 reads from each sample in your dataset and ...

 - Will estimate parameters for every primer pair provided in the primers file or only for the primer pair provided by `FORWARD_PRIMER_SEQUENCE` and `REVERSE_PRIMER_SEQUENCE`.
 - Will estimate the minimal length of R2 and R1 reads required for them to merge.
+When using your own primer pair, please note that these calculations are optimized for the primers in the primers file and may not work well with your primers.
+- Will output which minimum length of reads in quality control may work best for your primers.
+Please be careful when using this parameter if you are using your own primers (not in the primers file).
 - Will output how many sequences pass the quality control using different values for `maxee`.
 - And will check whether there is an issue with `N` bases.